RaphaelAsla/Nexavey/README.md

 <br>

 > **Note:**
-> This project is currently on hold as I wanted to focus more on my studies and I also plan to re-write it using Vulkan after my exams.
+> This project is currently being re-written in Vulkan, code will be updated once I clean it up a bit.